codepath/android_guides/Applying-Data-Binding-for-Views.md

 ### Setup

-To get started with data binding, we need to make sure to download the support repository in the Android SDK manager.
+To get started with data binding, we need to make sure to upgrade to the latest version of the [[Android Gradle plugin|Getting-Started-with-Gradle#upgrading-gradle]].

 To configure your app to use data binding, add the `dataBinding` element to your `app/build.gradle` file: